alanng10/Alga/Docue/a.md

 ALGA country has define name.

-The name is Praca.
+The name is PRACA.

 ALGA country human has define name.

 The name is Pracan.

-ALGA country name can mod to Praca.
+ALGA country name can mod to PRACA.

 The mod is done with maintain enough military defense and page unit.